WenjieRuan/L0-TRE/Case_Study_One/README.md

-# L0-TRE (L0 Norm Tensor-based Robustness Evaluation)
+# L0-TRE: Case Study One - Convergence Analysis and Global Robustness Evaluation

-This is the Matlab implementation for Case Study One in paper
+This is the Matlab implementation for Case Study One in

 Global Robustness Evaluation of Deep Neural Networks with Provable Guarantees for L0 Norm